CARSK stands for the "Canadian-Australasian Randomised Trial of Screening Kidney Transplant Candidates for Coronary Artery Disease."

 • Christchurch Hospital in Christchurch, NZ has randomised 10 participants.

-• Royal Free Hospital in London, England has randomised 10 participants.
+• Guy's and St Thomas in London, England has randomised 10 participants.

 • Wollongong Hospital in Wollongong, Australia has randomised 8 participants.

-• University of Pennsylvania in Philadelphia, Pennsylvania, USA has begun recruitment.
+• University of Pennsylvania in Philadelphia, Pennsylvania, USA has randomised 7 participants.

-• Virginia Commonwealth University in Richmond, Virginia, USA has begun recruitment.
+• Virginia Commonwealth University in Richmond, Virginia, USA has randomised 6 participants.

 Featured Sites